isdanryan/AbleCase/readme.md

 ## Structure
 ### Overview
 During the second design meeting with the client, the general user interaction was fleshed out for how the staff and clients will interact with the web app.
-After this meeting, the following user flow chart and app layout was put together for the client to sign off.
-The flowcharts were drawn in [SmartDraw](https://app.smartdraw.com/)

 ![Flow chart](docs/flowchart/flow-chart.png)